The relatively universal cover of the natural embedding of the long root geometry for the group $\mathrm{SL}(n+1,\mathbb{K})$: Abstract

 \section{Abstract}

 The long root geometry $A_{n,\{1,n\}}(\KK)$ for the special linear group $\mathrm{SL}(n+1,\KK)$ admits an embedding in the (projective space of) the vector space of the traceless square matrices of order $n+1$ with entries in the field $\KK$, usually regarded as the {\em natural} embedding of $A_{n,\{1,n\}}(\KK)$.
-S. Smith and H. V\"{o}lklein (A geometric presentation for the adjoint module of $\mathrm{SL}_3(\KK)$, {\em J. Algebra}, vol. 127) have proved that the natural embedding of $A_{2,\{1,2\}}(\KK)$ is relatively universal if and only if $\KK$ is either algebraic over its minimal subfield or perfect with positive characteristic.
+S. Smith and H. V\"{o}lklein in~\cite{SV} have proved that the natural embedding of $A_{2,\{1,2\}}(\KK)$ is relatively universal if and only if $\KK$ is either algebraic over its minimal subfield or perfect with positive characteristic.
 They also give some information on the relatively universal embedding of $A_{2,\{1,2\}}(\KK)$ which covers the natural one, but that information is not sufficient to exhaustively describe it.
-The ``if" part of Smith-V\"{o}lklein's result also holds true for any $n$, as proved by V\"{o}lklein in his investigation of the adjoint modules of Chevalley groups (H. V\"{o}lklein, On the geometry of the adjoint representation of a Chevalley group, {\em J. Algebra}, vol. 127).
+The ``if" part of Smith-V\"{o}lklein's result also holds true for any $n$, as proved by V\"{o}lklein in~\cite{Volklein} in his investigation of the adjoint modules of Chevalley groups.
 In this paper we give an explicit description of the relatively universal embedding of $A_{n,\{1,n\}}(\KK)$ which covers the natural one.
 In particular, we prove that this relatively universal embedding has (vector) dimension equal to $\mathfrak{d}+n^2+2n$ where $\mathfrak{d}$ is the transcendence degree of $\KK$ over its minimal subfield (if $\ch(\KK) = 0$) or the generating rank of $\KK$ over $\KK^p$ (if $\ch(\KK) = p > 0$).
 Accordingly, both the ``if" and the ``only if" part of Smith-V\"{o}lklein's result hold true for every $n \geq 2$.